pkillian/BearClubs/DESIGN_PLANNING.md

 * 2) Create front-end for viewing club profiles; coherant layout and display of information (2 Days)
 * 3) Create front-end functionality for joining a club (1 Day)
 * 4) Implement back-end interactions for interacting with club models (joining, etc.) (3 Days)
+* 5) Build out routes to handle viewing existing members and promoting them to admins (1 Day)

 ##### User Team - Patrick

-* Number of Days to Develop: 7
+* Number of Days to Develop: 8
 * Number of Days to Test: 2

 ###### Sub-tasks